-There are no quick fixes to improving a low credit score, but the following tips will help you raise your score over time:
+There are no quick fixes to improving a low credit score, but the following tips will help you raise your score over time.

 Obviously, the best way to improve or keep a good credit score is to pay all of your bills on time, all the time.
-Each time you make a payment late or enter into collections, your FICO score is impacted negatively and the result is a lower score than you’d like.
+Each time you make a payment late or enter it into collections, your FICO score is impacted negatively and the result is a lower score than you’d like.

 If you already have accounts that are late, get them paid on time and try to keep them current.
 The more months in a row you can pay all of your bills on time, the higher your credit score will be.

 If you have an account in collections, paying it off will not remove it from your credit report.
-Collection accounts and bankruptcy data stay on your credit report, and impact your credit score for seven years.
+Collection accounts and bankruptcy data stay on your credit report and impact your credit score for seven years.

 Amount of Money You Owe

 The rule of thumb is to keep your balances within 30% of your credit limit.
 If you have credit cards that you owe as much as you’re allowed to borrow, it impacts your score negatively.
 If you have cards with balances that are almost as much as your credit limit or higher, focus on paying that debt down first.

 Don’t close credit card accounts that are paid off or not being used because it reduces the amount of your available credit.
 When you have less credit available, the amount of debt you have compared to the amount available increases, and lowers your credit score.
 On the flip side, it’s not a good idea to go out and open a ton of new credit cards to increase your available credit, either.